daniftodi/spring-boot-graalvm-native-image/README.md

 # Project Scope
-The scope of this project is to compare execution time for an application execute with JVM vs compiled to a native image using GraalVM.
+The scope of this project is to compare execution time for an application executed with JVM vs compiled to a native image using GraalVM.
 Project contains a simple Spring Boot application with one Controller + one endpoint.

 # Installing GraalVM (using SDKMan)